 Private notes (only available on a desktop browser)

 Private notes are direct messages between you and the story’s writer.
 These are used for quick comments, questions, or editing suggestions.
 Private notes are only visible to the person who left the note and the author.
 When a story is published in a publication, the publication’s editors can also see any private notes left on the story.
 Private notes are intended to be brief.
 Medium sets a 400 character count on initial private notes and a 200 character count on all replies.

-Highlights (the first button on the popup pictured above) are a form of response without explanation to the author.
+Highlights (the first button on the popup pictured above) are a response form without explanation to the author.
 You can highlight anything you like.
-I opt to highlight sentences that I absolutely agree with, or I find incredibly well written.
+I opt to highlight sentences that I absolutely agree with or I find incredibly well written.
 The top highlight on a story is visible to everyone, and highlights from people you follow are visible to you.
 The writer and publication owners see everything highlighted.

-Responses are designed to facilitate a public conversation (think of it as the comment section of a YouTube video).
-Everything shared in responses are publicly available.
+Responses are designed to facilitate a public conversation (think of it as a YouTube video comment section).
+Everything shared in response is publicly available.
 It’s for this reason I prefer private notes over responses.
 At one time, responses created a new Medium story.
 Now, while that is an option when composing a response, it is not the default.